xXfinchXx/JiraPS/README.md

 Here you will find the JIRAposh Module and the various scripts that were needed to complete tasks.
 The JIRAposh Module consists of a number of functions that will assist in the retrieval of information for reporting.
-It will also allow the user to trigger a deployment without even touching the webpage.

 ## Functions